damianhakert/damianhakert.github.io/source/_posts/2015-09-17-gitlab-announces-$4M-series-a-funding-from-khosla-ventures.markdown

 and our Enterprise version – provide accessibility, full transparency, faster features, and stand as a serious challenger to other Git platforms.
 GitLab features include:

-  - Zero touch installation and upgrades;
+  - Zero touch installation and upgrades
   - GitHub, Bitbucket, Google Code, Gitorious importers
   - Two factor authentication
   - SAML and Kerberos authentication